Podcast

 ©RGS-IBG

-American historian and bibliographer Henry Raup Wagner (1862-1957) gathered information of the surviving examples around the world, and produced a detailed cataloguing titled 'The Manuscript Atlases of Battista Agnese' in 1931.
+American historian and bibliographer Henry Raup Wagner (1862-1957) gathered information of the surviving examples of Agnese atlases around the world.
+He published a detailed catalogue in 1931.

-Katie is a specialist on Pacific voyages and maritime history, so it is not a surprise which map she is most interested in within the atlas!
-In the episode, she gives Jerry whistlestop tour of this map, which is one of the earliest maps to focus on the Pacific Ocean.
+During this episode, she gives Jerry whistlestop tour of this beautiful hand-drawn chart, which is one of the earliest world maps to focus on the Pacific Ocean.

 About Katie Parker